 Having a parent or sibling who has diabetes

 Getting little or no exercise daily

-Being of African-American, Hispanic/Latino-American, Native-American or Pacific-Island descent
+Being of African-America, Hispanic/Latino-American, Native-American or Pacific-Island descent

-Common symptoms or warning signs of diabetes include:
+Common symptoms or early warning signs of diabetes include:

 Frequent urination or excessive thirst

 Numbness or tingling in your toes or feet

 Discuss your risk factors and all symptoms you’re experiencing with your physician.
 You can also take a free diabetes risk assessment.